tryingsomestuff/Minic/README.md

 A simple chess engine to learn and play with.
 Compatible with xboard/winboard.
 Initially, the code size was supposed not go above 2000sloc.
-Now that more features (especially SMP) has come up, I'll try to keep it under 3000sloc.
+Now that more features (especially SMP and bitboard) has come up, I'll try to keep it under 3000sloc.
-Minic stands for "Minimal Chess".
+This is why Minic stands for "Minimal Chess" (and is not related to the GM Dragoljub Minić).

+## Code style
+Minic is (mainly) a one-file-code with very dense lines.
+This is of course very wrong in terms of software design...
+So why is it so?
+First reason is that Minic was first develop as a week-end project, the quick-and-dirty way, and since then I'm having fun going on this way ; being a "small" code size engine is part of the stakes in developing it.
+Second reason is that it helps the compilers optimize the whole code.
+The only dependency is the very good json header-only library nlohmann/json used to parse the config file.
+Some optional features such as Texel tuning, perft, tests, uci support, book generation ... are available in the Add-Ons directory.

 ## Release